Librem 5: Hardware

+Battery

+The Librem 5 is powered by a lithium-ion battery.
+The capacity of the battery was 2000 mAh in earliest development batches, which was increased to 4500 mAh in the mass-production batch.
+The battery is designed to be user-replaceable.
+The battery is unique to Librem 5 and cannot be replaced by any other battery type.
+In addition, Purism ships replacement batteries only within the US unless combined with another device.

 Mobile security

 The hardware features three hardware kill switches that physically cut off power from both cameras and the microphone, Wi-Fi and Bluetooth, and baseband processor, respectively.
 Further precautionary measures can be used with Lockdown Mode, which, in addition to powering off the cameras, microphone, WiFi, Bluetooth and cellular baseband, also cuts power to the GNSS, IMU, ambient light and proximity sensor.
-This is possible due to the fact, that these components are not integrated into the System on a Chip (SoC), like they are in conventional smartphones.
-Instead, the cellular baseband and Wi-Fi/Bluetooth components are located on two replaceable M.2 cards, which means, that they can be changed to support different wireless standards.
+This is possible due to the fact that these components are not integrated into the system on a chip (SoC) like they are in conventional smartphones.
+Instead, the cellular baseband and Wi-Fi/Bluetooth components are located on two replaceable M.2 cards, which means that they can be changed to support different wireless standards.
 The kill switch to cut the circuit to the microphone will prevent the 3.5 mm audio jack being used for acoustic cryptanalysis.

 In place of an integrated mobile SoC found in most smartphones, the Librem 5 uses six separate chips: i.MX 8M Quad, Silicon Labs RS9116, Broadmobi BM818 / Gemalto PLS8, STMicroelectronics Teseo-LIV3F, Wolfson Microelectronics WM8962, and Texas Instruments bq25895.

-The downside to having dedicated chips instead of an integrated system-on-chip is, that it takes more energy to operate separate chips, and the phone's circuit boards are much larger.
+The downside to having dedicated chips instead of an integrated system-on-chip is that it takes more energy to operate separate chips, and the phone's circuit boards are much larger.
 On the other hand, using separate components means longer support from the manufacturers than with mobile SoCs, which have short support timelines.
-According to Purism, the Librem 5 is designed to avoid planned obsolescence, and will receive lifetime software updates.
+According to Purism, the Librem 5 is designed to avoid planned obsolescence and will receive lifetime software updates.

-The Librem 5 is the first phone to contain a smartcard reader, where an OpenPGP card can be inserted for secure cryptographic operations.
+The Librem 5 is the first phone to contain a smartcard reader, in which an OpenPGP card can be inserted for secure cryptographic operations.
 Purism plans to use OpenPGP cards to implement storage of GPG keys, disk unlocking, secure authentication, a local password vault, protection of sensitive files, user persons, and travel persons.

 To promote better security, all the source code in the root file system is free/open source software and can be reviewed by the user.
 Purism publishes the schematics of the Librem 5's printed circuit boards (PCBs) under the GPL 3.0+ license, and publishes x-rays of the phone, so that the user can verify that there haven't been any changes to the hardware, such as inserted spy chips.